Fulham 4-1 Hull City

 Corner, Hull City.
 Conceded by Kevin McDonald.

-Foul by Denis Odoi (Fulham).
+Foul by Kevin McDonald (Fulham).

-Oumar Niasse (Hull City) wins a free kick on the right wing.
+Oumar Niasse (Hull City) wins a free kick in the defensive half.

 Goal!

 Goal!
 Fulham 3, Hull City 1.
-Ryan Sessegnon (Fulham) left footed shot from the centre of the box to the bottom left corner.
+Ryan Sessegnon (Fulham) left footed shot from the centre of the box to the centre of the goal.
 Assisted by Chris Martin.